davidamichelson/DIV6700/schedule.md

 ### Wednesday, October 5: Lecture on Divisions of Church and Empire

+<-- for 2023 addin Augustine here, also push midterm back one week -->
 *Secondary Sources*

 - McGuckin, John.
 "Chapter 8, The Rise of the Ecumenical Conciliar System in the Fifth to Sixth Centuries [selections only, see page numbers below]", 539-567.
 In *The Path of Christianity: The First Thousand Years* (Downers Grove, IL: IVP Academic, 2017.
 (Browse for background only, you do not need to read this chapter in detail).